 passwordvalue following the

 -poption on the command line, mysqlimport prompts for one.

 Specifying a password on the command line should be considered insecure.
 See Section 22.214.171.124, “End-User Guidelines for Password Security”.
 You can use an option file to avoid giving the password on the command line.

 On Windows, connect to the server using a named pipe.
 This option applies only if the server supports named-pipe connections.

 The TCP/IP port number to use for the connection.

 Print the program name and all options that it gets from option files.

 The connection protocol to use for connecting to the server.
 It is useful when the other connection parameters normally would cause a protocol to be used other than the one you want.
 For details on the permissible values, see Section 4.2.2, “Connecting to the MySQL Server”.

-replace existing rows that have the same unique key value.
+--replace, new rows replace existing rows that have the same unique key value.
+If you specify

 The server must be started with the